davidikin45/ReactApp/Redux.md

     }
 }
 ```
-6. Create a reducers\index.js file and put in the following contents.
+7. Create a reducers\index.js file and put in the following contents.
+React expects one reducer.
 ```
 import { combineReducers } from 'redux';
-import {speakers} from './speakers';
+import { speakers } from './speakers';

 export default combineReducers({
-    speakers
+    speakers : speakers
 })
 ```
-7. update index.js to include the Provider element
+8. update index.js to include the Provider element
 ```
 import React from 'react';
 import ReactDOM from 'react-dom';